 I am a spoon licker.
-Every time I make hummus, I lick the tahini spoon and wonder about making cookies with it.
+Every time I make hummus, I lick the tahini spoon and wonder what it would be like making cookies with it.
 I finally set aside some time to get baking, and these delicious Tahini Chocolate Chip Cookies were created.
 A match made in cookie heaven.

 I don’t make cookies as often as I should or would like.
 If we had kids, I could definitely see there being more cookies around our house.
 With two people it just doesn’t make sense, or does it?
 Usually, when I get a craving for cookies or want to work on a new recipe, I gift a lucky person a box full of delicious cookies.
 Do you ever get cookie deliveries in the mail?
 I hope it puts a smile on someone’s face.